The R. Barclay McGhee Memorial Lectureship is awarded to honor a scientist in

-The next R. Barclay McGhee Memorial Lectureship will be given in 2019.
+This lectureship occurs in odd-numbered years and alternates with the Bueding and von Brand and Stoll-Stunkard lectureships.
+The next R. Barclay McGhee Memorial Lectureship will be given in 2023, 2029, and 2035.

 The R. Barclay McGhee Memorial Lecture is awarded to honor a scientist in Barclay's field of research, parasitic protozoology.
 The recipient must have made major research contributions to the biology of parasitic protists.
 Nominees are not required to be members of the American Society of Parasitologists, and there is no age limit.